Abbas Mahmoud al-Aqqad: Death

 Al-Aqqad died on the morning of 13 March 1964.
 His body was transported to his hometown, Aswan, for burial on the same day.

 In the early 1980s, an Egyptian television series was produced about the life of al-Aqqad, which was titled The Giant (Al Imlaq in Arabic).
 It starred Egyptian actor Mahmud Mursi.

 There is a street in the Nasr City district of Cairo named after al-Aqqad.

 Works

-Abbās al-Aqqād was "a prolific writer, he authored over a hundred books and several thousand articles", and he is most famous for his Abqarīyat series which consists of seven books cover the life of seven of the most important Sahabah like Abu Bakr and Ali.
+Abbās al-Aqqād was "a prolific writer, he authored over a hundred books and several thousand articles", and he is most famous for his Abqarīyat (Geniuses) series which consists of seven books that cover the life of seven of the most important Sahabah like Abu Bakr and Ali.
 His works include: